marafiq/adnanrafiq/blog/2023-10-22-develop-intuitive-understanding-of-middleware-in-asp-net8/index.md

 var context = new HookContext();

 // Here we call the app function.
-// app function now contains a function returned by the last iteration of the loop await app(context);
+// app variable now contains a function returned by the last iteration of the loop await app(context);
 // when it gets called what happens? read the loop comments above in reverse order